amartincolby/Rust-Quick-Guide/README.md

     /* Asynchronous Rust, henceforth called async, is a comparatively new addition to Rust semantics.
 It is actually still technically in flux, with breaking changes being implemented, but it has been broadly stable for a number of years.
-That said, _in my opinion_, unless you are using a library that relies on async such as Actix-Web, you should prefer using traditional threads.
-Hopefully, async will fully stabilize in the near future.

-    As opposed to default concurrent Rust, async Rust uses what can be described as green threads.
+That said, _in my opinion_, the ideal use of async is in conjunction with a framework like Actix or Axum, where the wrapper of its design and ecosystem helps shield you from moving ground.
+I am not even sure how much I believe that anymore, meaning that if you decide to focus on async, you are likely safe.

     Async is perhaps a new concept to those coming from Go, C, C++, or Java, but for JavaScript developers, welcome home.
 Everything covered here will be very familiar.
 There are implementation details, but those should arguably be hidden.
 You can read about them in the partially-completed async documentation.

     Async functions, when called, do no work.
 Instead, they return a "future".
     This is synonymous to a "promise" in JavaScript.
 Unlike promises, which immediately return a boxed promise _and_ begin running the function,